 Working on yourself will positively impact your relationship and the way you feel about your partner.
 Eliminating your insecurities will help you feel more secure in the relationship.

-The following behaviors will help you overcome insecurity and improve your relationship:
+The following behaviours will help you overcome insecurity and improve your relationship:

 - Put yourself in a position to let your qualities shine.
 When you are feeling insecure, you tend to forget the things you are good at.
 By focusing on these things, you can rediscover and transform yourself.